All Episodes

 It's almost like the pilot episode of Lost.

-What would the pilots of lost do?
+What would the pilots of Lost do?

 No, no, no.

-Pilot of first episode.
+Pilot's first episode.

-In fact, I'm just gonna tell you.
+In fact, I'm just going to tell you.

 I really ticked them off.